TestardR/Gatsby-GraphQL-Blog_App/src/pages/29-post-twentyNine/index.md

 date: '2019-03-12'
 time: '☕️☕️ 8 min read'
 title: 'Algo #11: The Stack and making a Queue out of Stacks'
-summary: 'In this Javascript serie, we will take a look at a not build in data structure known as Stack, and then play around with it'
+summary: 'In this Javascript serie, we will take a look at a not built in data structure known as Stack, and then play around with it'
 ---

 This article was done using my notes from Stephen Grider's amazing course on algorithms and data structures, available at : https://www.rallycoding.com/